adolfont/adolfont.github.io/service.md

 I give talks on Elixir whenever asked (and it fits my schedule).

+I have a YouTube channel called [Elixir, Erlang and the BEAM with Adolfo Neto](https://www.youtube.com/c/ElixirErlangandtheBEAMwithAdolfoNeto).

 I am co-creator and one of the hosts of the [Elixir em Foco podcast](https://anchor.fm/elixiremfoco/) - in Portuguese.